heroku/pulse/Readme.md

 ## Running as Heroku app:

-Ensure that aorta is running and dyno-reachable at `AORTA_URL`, then:
+Ensure that Aorta is running and dyno-reachable at `AORTA_URL`, then:

     $ heroku create pulse-production --stack cedar
     $ heroku addons:add redistogo:small